Hairy cell leukemia: Second-line therapy

-If it is well tolerated, patients usually take the hormone for 12 to 18 months.
-An attempt may be made then to end the treatment, but most patients discover that they need to continue taking the drug for it to be successful.
-These patients often continue taking this drug indefinitely, until either the disease becomes resistant to this hormone, or the body produces an immune system response that limits the drug's ability to function.
-A few patients are able to achieve a sustained clinical remission after taking this drug for six months to one year.
-This may be more likely when IFN-alpha has been initiated shortly after another therapy.
-IFN-alpha is considered the drug of choice for pregnant women with active HCL, although it carries some risks, such as the potential for decreased blood flow to the placenta.
+IFN-alpha is considered the drug of choice for pregnant women with active HCL.

 IFN-alpha works by sensitizing the hairy cells to the killing effect of the immune-system hormone TNF-alpha, whose production it promotes.
 IFN-alpha works best on classic hairy cells that are not protectively adhered to vitronectin or fibronectin, which suggests that patients who encounter less fibrous tissue in their bone-marrow biopsies may be more likely to respond to IFN-alpha therapy.
 It also explains why unadhered hairy cells, such as those in the bloodstream, disappear during IFN-alpha treatment well before reductions are seen in adhered hairy cells, such as those in the bone marrow and spleen.